 Focus on Growth

 Agnico Eagle Finland Oy’s mineral exploration team is part of Agnico Eagle’s international exploration group.
-Agnico Eagle also engages in exploration activities in Canada, Mexico, and the United States.
+Agnico Eagle also engages in exploration activities in Canada, Mexico, the United States, and Sweden.

 Our exploration activities in Europe centre around the Kittilä mine in Finland.
 Kittilä is Agnico Eagle’s largest gold asset by reserves, with strong expansion potential due to its large resources.
 The regional exploration focus is on the Kittilä property as well as the Barsele project in northern Sweden, in which the company acquired an interest in June 2015.